Administration plans the future of the campus, considers student belongings and first responder needs - The Denisonian

 “I feel that Denison is definitely going above and beyond in taking care of all their employees,” Black said.
 “They did not have to give us this paid time off since we are essential workers.”

-For the Red Corp project, Freeland and Danielson are using the data from the student survey and documentation status given by Building Facilities administration to create the map that will be used by Student Development and Housing when the time comes for students to pick up their belongings and to find the best residence halls for local agencies’ need for COVID-19 isolation.
+For the Red Corps project, Freeland and Danielson are using the data from the student survey and documentation status given by Building Facilities administration to create the map that will be used by Student Development and Housing when the time comes for students to pick up their belongings and to find the best residence halls for local agencies’ need for COVID-19 isolation.
 They plan to finish by the end of April.
 If you are a student, help them out by filling out the survey in MyDenison under MyHousing surveys, whether you like the options or not.

 Leave a Reply